 One of the missions of the ISP is to conduct fair, impartial, timely, thorough, and transparent investigations of state employees and public officials in order to ensure public confidence in our system of government.
 The ISP will provide educational presentations to promote ethical behavior and prevent misconduct.
 The ISP will also promote services available to outside agencies so allegations of misconduct can be referred to the ISP for investigation.
 ISP will measure the number of internal and external DII cases opened.
 Although the ISP would like these numbers to be low, it should be due to ethical behavior by public officials, and not due to citizens not being aware of how to file a complaint.
-The ISP believes timeliness of investigations is important to success and will be measuring the average time it takes to complete and investigation on a quarterly basis.
+The ISP believes timeliness of investigation on a quarterly basis.
 The ISP DCI will also operate the Special Investigations Unit (SIU) and Public Integrity Task Force (PITF) to investigate officer-involved shootings and death investigations involving personnel from other law enforcement agencies within Illinois.